-The term 'autocorrelation' refers to a very complex process that is the heart of the JUSTIN 808.
+The term 'autocorrelation' (more properly named 'crosscorrela-Autocorrelation tion) refers to a very complex process that is the heart of the Defined JUSTIN 808.
 There is no timing signal broadcast as part of the 'hybrid' HD Radio FM/HD1 broadcast.
-The HD Radio encoding/decoding process takes in excess of 8 seconds, requiring the FM broadcast channel to be 'diversitydelayed' by this same time period.
+The HD Radio encoding/decoding process takes in excess of 8 seconds, requiring the FM broadcast channel to be 'diversity-delayed' by this same time period.